The Money Stuff

 - The right to tell your grandchildren you sailed the greatest ocean adventure on the seas

-- A mighty Ngalawa equipped with flotation pontoon, LED flare & paddle
+- A mighty Ngalawa equipped with flotation pontoons, a high viz flag, an LED flare & a paddle

-- Two days of pre-race training with race veterans and crew including theory sessions & navigation briefing
+- Three days of pre-race training with race veterans and crew including theory sessions & navigation briefing

 - Race follow-boats to call on in an emergency